handmadecode/quill/README.md

 * Using Checkstyle versions >= 6.2 requires that the Gradle build is run with Java 7 or later.

 * Using Checkstyle versions >= 6.8 requires that Gradle version 2.7 or later is used due to an incompatibility in the Checkstyle Ant task that was introduced in Checkstyle version 6.8.
 Gradle doesn't have a work-around for this incompatibility in versions before 2.7.

+* Using Checkstyle versions >= 7.0 requires that the Gradle build is run with Java 8 or later.

 This means that by default the Checkstyle Additions plugin requires Gradle version 2.7 or later and Java 7 or later.